 The MAC address of the device will be needed for a manual configuration.

-Any emergencies should be reported by calling the Porters lodge immediately.
+Any emergencies should be reported to the Porters' Lodge immediately.

 Please report any other faults or maintenance issues in your accommodation by:

-Housekeeping issues should be reported using the book in the Porter’s Lodge.
-Alternatively the College Housekeeping team may be contacted by telephone on: 01223 (3) 35686 or by email: to: firstname.lastname@example.org
+Housekeeping issues should be reported using the book in the Porters' Lodge.
+Alternatively the College Housekeeping team may be contacted by telephone on: 01223 (3) 35686 or by email on: firstname.lastname@example.org

 Students on certain courses at the Judge Business School (MBA, EMBA, MFin, MSt in Entrepreneurship and Social Innovation, MAcc) pay tuition fees directly to the Judge Business School rather than to College.

-A deposit of £400-£500 will be required for all flats and will be returned on departure, subject to the “schedule of terms”.
+A deposit of £400-£500 is required for all flats and will be returned on departure, subject to the “schedule of terms”.

-In and around Cambridge, the easiest and most common form of transport is bicycle.
-Darwin College is located close to the commercial centre of the city and within walking or cycling distance of most departments, faculty buildings and shopping.
+The easiest and most common way to get around Cambridge itself is by bicycle.
+Darwin College is close to the city centre and within walking or cycling distance of most Departments, Faculty buildings and shops.

-There is an excellent bus netwrok and the University's U bus stops just outside the main College entrance on Silver Street
+Cambridge also has an excellent bus network, and the University's U bus stops just outside the main College entrance on Silver Street.